 Path variables are particularly useful when working with third-party libraries stored outside the project directory.

-A more typical situation is when the library location is external to the levels.
+A more typical situation is when the library location is external to the projects.
 Such a library is referenced by its absolute path and there’s no guarantee that this path is the same on every one of the computers used by the team.

 The obvious solution is to define a path variable for the library location.
 In such a case, the library path may be set individually on each of the computers.